 Rearing a child is no easy task, and navigating through resources of research studies can be daunting.
-There are Dos and Donts around every corner, and feeding your infant is full of Donts.
-This list of 16 foods you should never give babies is a general overview with a brief explanation – we are in no way a reputable medical journal and caution should be taken before administering any kinds of new food to your precious babe.
+There are Dos and Don'ts around every corner, and feeding your infant is full of Don'ts.
+This list of 14 foods you should never give babies is a general overview with a brief explanation - we are in no way a reputable medical journal and caution should be taken before administering any kinds of new food to your precious babe, especially before they are a year old.

-While adults’ intestinal tracts easily prevent the growth of spores, the can grow quickly, threatening your baby’s life.
+While adults' intestinal tracts easily prevent the growth of spores, they can grow quickly, threatening your baby's life.

 2. Cow's Milk and Soy Milk